ATOC 4815/5815

 python -m lorenz_project.run_lorenz_ensemble

-Wouldn’t it be nicer to just type:
+It would be nicer to just type:

 run-lorenz

-…from any directory?
+from any directory?

 That’s what entry points do.
 This line in pyproject.toml: